Beard (companion)

-Beard is a slang term, originating in the United States, which refers to a person who is used, knowingly or unknowingly, as a date, romantic partner (boyfriend or girlfriend) or spouse, either to conceal infidelity or to conceal one's sexual orientation.
+Beard is a slang term, originating in the United States, which refers to a person who is used, knowingly or unknowingly, as a date, romantic partner, or spouse, either to conceal infidelity or to conceal one's sexual orientation.
 The term also refers, in some areas, to anyone who acted on behalf of another, in any transaction, to conceal a person's true identity.
 The term can be used in heterosexual and non-heterosexual contexts but is especially used within LGBTQ culture.
 References to beards are seen in mainstream television and films, and other entertainment.

 History

 The usage of the term beard, also known as lavender dating or front dating, dates to the 20th century, prior to the gay rights movements.
 This was at a time when homosexual relationships had not yet gained public acceptance in the Western world.
 Often, in the early to mid-20th century, a beard companion was used by homosexual individuals to conceal one's sexual orientation through the disguise of a heterosexual relationship.
 This relationship typically was between a lesbian and a gay man in an attempt to dispel rumors of homo-orientation.
 In some situations, such as that of Vita Sackville-West and Harold Nicolson, the pair in the beard relationship may have children together despite a lack of sexual attraction.
 Today, the term beard or lavender dating is used less as a result of greater acceptance of homosexuality in both the United States and Western Europe, but is still occasionally used by young individuals from traditional communities or conservative countries.